finos/open-source-readiness/docs/bok/Activities/Introduction.md

   - Introduction
 ---

-This section of the OSBOK describes common activities performed by staff involved in the consumption or contribution of open source software.
-Where possible, the OSBOK identifies the [role](../Roles/Introduction.md) performing this activity.
+This section describes common activities performed by staff involved in the consumption or contribution of open source software.
+Where possible, we identify the [role](../Roles/Introduction.md) performing this activity.

 ## The Activities